baonhanh1811/minipresent/Pie Chart.md

 Sales Distribution by Payment Mode (Pie Chart):

-- Explanation: This pie chart displays the proportion of total sales for each payment mode.
-The most used payment mode appears to be COD (Cash on Delivery), followed by EMI and Credit Card.
+- Explanation: This chart breaks down sales based on payment modes.
+Cash on Delivery (COD) represents the largest share of sales, followed by EMI (Equated Monthly Installments) and Credit Card.
-- Significance: Understanding customer payment preferences allows businesses to optimize payment options.
-If a large percentage of customers prefer COD, the manager might focus on enhancing COD services or offering additional incentives for electronic payment methods like EMI or Credit Card to encourage their usage.
+- Pattern: COD is the most popular payment method, indicating a preference among customers for this option.
+- Importance: Payment preference insights allow the manager to focus on customer experience improvements related to COD.
+Additionally, the manager may want to promote other payment methods, like Credit Card or EMI, through discounts or offers to encourage more secure and efficient transactions.
+This could reduce reliance on COD, which often incurs additional logistical costs.

 ![Pie Chart](image/pie.jpg)